ProteinsWebTeam/iprscan-manager/README.md

 The `ANALYSE` subworkflow coordinates running InterProScan for every "active" analysis in the `ISPRO.ANALYSIS` table, and persists all results in the `ISPRO` database.

-There is four optional argument:
+There is five optional argument:
 1. `--batch-size` - The maximum number of sequences to be analysed by each instance of InterProScan 6
 2. `--keep` - Do NOT delete the InterProScan6 work directories in the nf-ipm work directory.
 Default: all InterProScan6 `work` directories are deleted.
 3. `--list` - List the activated analyses and termination.
 Default: false.